Introduction to Plenny Shake Active v3.0

 • Probiotics: Bacillus Coagulans

-• Depending on the flavour: Fruit powder, cocoa powder, beetroot powder, beta-carotene, and aromas when applicable.
+• Depending on the flavor: Fruit powder, cocoa powder, beetroot powder, beta-carotene, and aromas when applicable.

 Macronutrients